supungamlath/RoboGames2022/readme.md

 # Dave Controller

-This is the controller code for Dave, an E-puck robot simulated on Webots 2022 simulator.
+This is the controller code for an E-puck robot simulated on Webots 2022 simulator.
-The goal of the challenge is to collect as many rupees as possible in the shortest time and convert them into dollars by reaching designated goals in a maze.
+The goal of the challenge is to collect as many rupees as possible in the shortest time and convert them into dollars by reaching designated goals in an unknown maze.

 ## Requirements